suomesta/ken3/README.md

 # ken3

-The c++ library ken3 includes some useful functions.
+The C++ library ken3 includes some useful functions.

 ## Getting Started

 All ken3 source code depends on only c++11 standard.
 It is recommended to build ken3 by Bazel.

-bits: handling bit data.
+- bits: handling bit data.
-metric: easy and portable conversion between units.
+- metric: easy and flexible conversion between units.
-pystr: functions which imitate python str function.
+- pystr: functions which imitate python str function.
-stopwatch: simple but useful stopwatch using c++11 chrono.
+- stopwatch: simple but useful stopwatch using c++11 chrono.

 ### Installing